 Two sets of two keys each, which may be distinguished by the shapes of their handles, are provided with the car.
-Two different keys are provided so that the owner may leave the car temporarily in the hands of another operator without foregoing the protection of the various compartments.
+Two different keys are provided so that the owner may leave the car may be easily obtained in case of loss. temporarily in the hands of another operator without foregoing the protection of the various compartments.